SZ-X-ray Surface Brightness Fluctuations in the SPT-XMM clusters: Constraints out to

 We seek to constrain density and pressure fluctuations via X-ray and SZ observations, respectively.
 Unlike previous studies, we aim to have a large statistical sample across a wide mass and redshift range (see Figure~\ref{fig:sample_dist}).
 To do this, we use a sample defined by the galaxy clusters in the SPT-SZ survey \citep{bleem2015} which also have sufficiently deep \textit{XMM-Newton} data.
 Such a sample was compiled in \citet{bulbul2019}.
 SPT-CLJ0014-3022 was observed with the SPT camera \citep{plagge2010} separate from the SPT-SZ survey.
-Given that SPT-CLJ0014-3022 (also called Abell 2744) meets the redshift ($z > 0.2$) and photon count (more than 1000 filtered source counts in MOS cameras) criteria for the sample selection in \citep{bulbul2019}, it is also included in our sample.
+Given that SPT-CLJ0014-3022 (also called Abell 2744) meets the redshift ($z > 0.2$) and photon count (more than 1000 filtered source counts in MOS cameras) criteria for the sample selection in \citep{bulbul2019}, it is also included in our sample, which we call the SPT-XMM sample.
+Additional properties of the sample are discussed in Appendix~\ref{sec:app_table}.